Location: On BC Highway 16, 370 kilometers

 surroundings, lots of green spaces, Bulkley River view, Perimeter Trail.

-Of Note: A fairly busy rail line runs along
+A fairly busy rail line runs along

 the South side of Smithers.